BSC-ES/autosubmit/docs/source/userguide/configure/index.rst

     * - WALLCLOCK
       - Wallclock time to be submitted to the HPC queue in format HH:MM.
     * - PROCESSORS
       - Processors number to be submitted to the HPC.
-If not specified, defaults to 1.
+(Default: 1)
     * - THREADS
       - Threads number to be submitted to the HPC.
-If not specified, defaults to 1.
+(Default: 1)
     * - TASKS
       - Tasks number to be submitted to the HPC.
-If not specified, defaults to 1.
+(Default: 1)
     * - NODES
       - Nodes number to be submitted to the HPC.
-If not specified, the directive is not added.
+(Default: directive is not added)
     * - HYPERTHREADING
-      - Enables Hyper-threading, this will double the max amount of threads. defaults to false. ( Not available on slurm platforms ).
+      - Enables Hyper-threading, this will double the max amount of threads.
+(Default: False)
+        # Not available on slurm platforms
     * - QUEUE
-      - queue to add the job to.
-If not specified, uses PLATFORM default.
+      - If given, Autosubmit will add jobs to the given queue instead of platform's default queue
     * - RETRIALS
-      - Number of retrials if job fails.
+      - Number of retrials if a job fails.
+Defaults to the value given on experiment's autosubmit.yml
     * - DELAY_RETRY_TIME
       - Allows to put a delay between retries.
-        Triggered when a job fails.
-If not specified, Autosubmit will retry the job as soon as possible.
+Autosubmit will retry the job as soon as possible.
         Accepted formats are:

         #. plain number (specify a constant delay between retrials),